Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

-For the four types of deep neural networks considered, FNNs, CNNs, ResNets, and RNNs, SplitSGD shows better results compared to SGD and Adam, and exhibits strong robustness to the choice of initial learning rates, which further verifies the effectiveness of SplitSGD in deep neural networks.
+For the deep neural networks considered here, SplitSGD shows better results compared to SGD and Adam, and exhibits strong robustness to the choice of initial learning rates, which further verifies the effectiveness of SplitSGD in deep neural networks.
+The Splitting Diagnostic is proved to be beneficial in all these different settings, reducing the learning rate to enhance the test performance and reduce overfitting of the networks.
+FDR shows a good result when used on ResNet with a specific learning rate, but in the other setting is not improving over SGD, suggesting that its diagnostic does not work on a variety of different scenarios.